Victorian Building Interim Regulations 2017 Repealed

 Recently, the building and construction industry has been under fire over the combustible cladding audits, which has driven the demand for change in regulations.
 Here at Hendry, we welcome these changes as we endeavour to create safer buildings and communities for all.

-When looking at construction sites around Victoria, you may have previously focused on the footings frame, however, with the new regulations in place, there are additional things to be considered regarding waterproofing and fire resisting construction.
-Now, when inspecting construction phases as part of a building permit process, lightweight multi story residential and healthcare sites fire resisting plaster walls and sound insulation have become mandatory inspection phases.
-Similarly fire resisting service penetrations (pipes and cables etc) are now part of the mandatory inspection process.
-When the client is performing a fit out, clients can now be more assured that fire resisting construction it is being installed in a compliant manner.
+When looking at construction sites around Victoria, you may have previously focused on the footings frame.
+However, with the new regulations in place, additional things must be considered regarding waterproofing and fire-resisting construction.
+Now, when inspecting construction phases as part of a building permit process, lightweight multi-story residential and healthcare sites fire-resisting plaster walls and sound insulation have become mandatory inspection phases.
+Similarly, fire-resisting service penetrations (pipes and cables etc.) are now part of the mandatory inspection process.
+When the client is performing a fit-out, clients can now be more assured that fire-resisting construction is being installed compliantly.

-In addition, there have previously been issues with permits lapsing and the new regulations have identified that building surveyors now must give ample notice of lapsing building permits, in a bid to keep that process closed out.
+In addition, there have previously been issues with permits lapsing.
+The new regulations have identified that building surveyors now must give ample notice of lapsing building permits to keep that process closed out.

-Where Essential Safety Measures (ESM) is concerned, there have been significant changes.
-ESM now appears in Part 15 of the Building Regulations 2018 (BR2018) with an increased responsibility placed on building owners.
-This means owners now take on more responsibilities e.g. building owners must now sign Annual Essential Safety Measures Reports (AESMR).
+There have been significant changes where essential safety measures (ESM) is concerned.
+For example, in Part 15 of the Building Regulations 2018 (BR2018), ESM now appears with an increased responsibility placed on building owners.
+This means owners now take on more responsibilities, e.g. building owners must sign Annual Essential Safety Measures Reports (AESMR).

-The BR2018 legislate that vacant buildings must continue to be maintained including ESM with no exceptions.
-This is now mandatory requirement.
+The BR2018 legislate that vacant buildings must continue to be maintained, including ESM, with no exceptions.
+This is now a mandatory requirement.

-Building surveyors can issue a Maintenance Schedule (MS), which is essentially a list of ESMs in the building.
-Formerly, owners had a loop hole to avoid some ESM maintenance requirements.
-This loop hole is now closed through mandatory requirements to create a MS.
+Building surveyors can issue a Maintenance Schedule (MS) – essentially a list of ESMs in the building.
+Formerly, owners had a loophole to avoid some ESM maintenance requirements.
+This loophole is now closed through mandatory requirements to create an MS.